ansible-collections/community.kubernetes/README.md

 Provides access to the latest pre-release K8s modules.
 Include this role in a playbook, and any other plays or roles will have access to the modules.

 The modules are found in the [library folder](./library).
 Each has full documentation for parameters and the returned data structure.
-However, not all modules will include examples, only those where [test data]() has been created.
+However, not all modules will include examples, only those where [test data](https://github.com/openshift/openshift-restclient-python/tree/master/openshift/ansiblegen/examples) has been created.

-If you find an issue with a particular module, or have suggestions, please file an issue [here]((https://github.com/openshift/openshift-restclient-python/issues)
+If you find an issue with a particular module, or have suggestions, please file an issue [here](https://github.com/openshift/openshift-restclient-python/issues).

 Requirements
 ------------